Toronto Symphony Orchestra: History

 The TSO was founded in 1922 as the New Symphony Orchestra, and gave its first concert at Massey Hall in April 1923 with 58 musicians.
 The first conductor was Luigi von Kunits, and that season there were twenty concerts, as well as a performance at a spring festival.

 In the summer of 1924, the symphony performed at the Canadian National Exhibition.
-Shortly thereafter, the TSO began holding children's concerts.
+Shortly thereafter, they began holding children's concerts.
 The orchestra changed its name to the Toronto Symphony Orchestra in 1927.
-In 1929, the TSO made its radio debut with a one-hour broadcast on CBC Radio from the Arcadian Court of Simpson's department store.
+In 1929, the TSO made its radio debut with a one-hour broadcast on CBC Radio from the Arcadian Court.

-After von Kunits' death in 1931, conductor and composer Ernest MacMillan served as music director for 25 years.
-The orchestra had made headlines for its hiring practices in 1951, when it declined to renew the contracts of musicians, thereafter known as the Symphony Six, who had been denied entry to the United States on suspicion of communist activities, during the McCarthy Era.
+After von Kunits' death in 1931, Ernest MacMillan served as music director for 25 years.
+In 1951, the orchestra made headlines when it declined to renew the contracts of musicians, thereafter known as the Symphony Six, who had been denied entry to the United States on suspicion of communist activities, during the McCarthy Era.

 Andrew Davis was the TSO's music director from 1975 to 1988.
 The TSO subsequently granted Davis the title of conductor laureate.

 The orchestra had financial and audience size problems during the 1990s, and in 1992, TSO musicians accepted a 16% pay cut because of a threat of bankruptcy to the orchestra, with a promise from management to make up the loss in subsequent contract negotiations.
 By 1999, this pay restoration had not happened, which led to an 11-week musicians' strike that autumn.
 Relations between the musicians and management deteriorated, and the music director at the time, Jukka-Pekka Saraste, offered to serve as mediator in the situation.
 In addition, there was a lack of public sympathy to the orchestra musicians' situation.
-By 2001, the TSO had debt of $7 million (Canadian), and both executive director Ed Smith and music director Saraste had left the ensemble.
+By 2001, the TSO had debt of $7 million CAD, and both executive director Ed Smith and music director Saraste had left the ensemble.

-Peter Oundjian was appointed as music director in January 2003 and became music director with the 2004–2005 season.
-The 2005 documentary film Five Days in September: The Rebirth of an Orchestra (Canada, 2005) recorded the first days of the TSO's inaugural season with Oundjian as its new music director.
-His most recent TSO contract extension was through the 2017-2018 season.
+Peter Oundjian was appointed as music director in January 2003 and became music director in the 2004–2005 season.
+The 2005 documentary film Five Days in September: The Rebirth of an Orchestra recorded the first days of the TSO's inaugural season with Oundjian as its new music director.
+His contract was extended through to the 2017-2018 season.
 He concluded his TSO tenure at the close of the 2017-2018 season and was given the title of conductor emeritus.
-With Oundjian, the TSO made commercial recordings for its own TSO Live label and for such labels as Chandos.
+With Oundjian, the TSO made commercial recordings for its own TSO Live label and for other labels such as Chandos Records.